dtrelogan/react-formstate-validation/README.md

 ## Usage

-Inputs in these examples **are designed to work with [react-formstate](https://www.npmjs.com/package/react-formstate).** The examples demonstrate that package's fluent validation API.
+Inputs in these examples are designed to work with [react-formstate](https://www.npmjs.com/package/react-formstate). react-formstate-validation provides common validation functions that can be supplied to [react-formstate's](https://www.npmjs.com/package/react-formstate) fluent validation API.

-react-formstate-validation contains a handful of commonly used validation methods and nothing more.
-They are only useful in concert with [react-formstate](https://www.npmjs.com/package/react-formstate).

 ```jsx
 <Input